 Some members of Congress have suggested that now, in view of the serious energy crisis and gasoline shortage, would be a good time to discontinue forced busing.
-However, most Americans would probably agree that if school busing increased academic ability, or brought about better race relations, or showed some other positive results, the program would be worth the extra gasoline and dollars.
+However, most Americans would probably agree that if school busing increased academic Governor Dolph Briscoe would ability, or brought about better race relations, or showed some have a second term if Texas other positive results, the program would be worth the extra newspaper editors and publishgasoline and dollars.